dobin/dmsr/README.md

 A minimalistic monitoring solution to see if my shit still works.

 * Agent based
+* HTTP communication from agent to server
 * No history
 * No DB
+* No need to run as root
-* Python plugins
+* Simple python plugins

 ## How it works

 * Agent has plugins
-* Agent plugins will generate a JSON and send it to the server
+* Agent plugins will generate a JSON and send it to the server with HTTP POST
 * Server stores JSON, overwriting previous
 * Server will pretty print JSON (from all servers, all plugins)